 What is Autotest

-is a framework written (mainly) in Python for testing Linux platform.
+Autotest is a framework written (mainly) in Python for testing Linux platform.
 It is a solutioin providing frontend and backend as a web service.
 However, you could only use part of the service.
-For example, running the colectioin of local test jobs,autotest-client-tests
+For example, running the colectioin of local test jobs,autotest-client-tests to invoke a local/client testing process as a command line tool.

-This post will focus on autotest-client-tests
+This post will focus on autotest-client-tests.

 Brief Introduction and History of Autotest